Gheorghe Șincai National College (Baia Mare): History

-Gheorghe Șincai High School reopened on 1 December 1944, once it had passed back under Romanian control, although classes did not resume until January 1945, with the canon and catechist Dr. Vasile Țiplea being named director.
+Gheorghe Șincai High School reopened on 1 December 1944, once it had passed back under Romanian control, although classes did not resume until January 1945, with the canon and catechist Vasile Țiplea being named director.
 In 1959, the school building was expanded with twenty new classrooms and a gym.
 Expansion continued in the 1970s, with the building eventually housing 44 classrooms, some of which were used as laboratories.

 After World War II, the high school had one Romanian-language section and one in Hungarian, until a Hungarian high school was established in Baia Mare.
 In 1959, as part of a crackdown on Hungarian institutions in Romania, this again became a section of Șincai, a status maintained until 1998, when the Hungarian high school was re-established.

 Facilities

 Șincai has 32 classrooms and 12 scientific and linguistic laboratories.
-The latter consist of three computer labs with 60 computers, three physics labs, two chemistry labs and one for biology, and one each for French, English and geography.
+The latter consist of three computer labs with 60 computers, three physics labs, two chemistry labs and one each for French, English and geography.
 The library has some 30,000 volumes and a reading room.
 The French, English, German and computer science departments have their own libraries.
 In addition, there are 11 teachers’ offices, a teachers’ room, five personnel offices, a gym, an outdoor athletic area, and a guidance counselor’s office.
 A psychologist and a doctor are on staff.
 Classes occur during the morning, with afternoons reserved for arts and sports.

 Outside the computer labs, there are additional computers in the classrooms, along with teaching equipment that is constantly being updated (printers, copy machines, scanners, four video projectors, DVD players, televisions, tape recorders, microscopes, dissection kits, laboratory kits for physics, chemistry, and biology, etc.).

-The original building was constructed in 1903-06, and is classified as a historic monument by the Ministry of Culture and Religious Affairs.
-This, along with the 1959 addition, was refurbished in 2000-2007.
+The original building was constructed between 1903 and 1906, and is classified as a historic monument by the Ministry of Culture and Religious Affairs.
+This, along with the 1959 addition, was refurbished in 2000-2007, and again in 2021-2023.